 Not until the mare refused obedience did Rowland begin to suspect who had followed him.
 Then a vague recollection of something Richard had said the night he carried him home to Raglan, crossed his mind, and he grew furious.
 But in vain he struggled with the mare, and all the time Richard kept ploughing on towards him.
 At length he saw Rowland take a pistol from his holster.
-Instinctively Richard did the same, and when he saw him raise the butt-end to strike her on the head, firmed-and missed, but saved Lady the blow, and ere Rowland recovered from the start it gave him to hear the bullet whistle past his ear, uttered another equally peculiar but different cry.
-Lady reared, plunged, threw her heels in the air, emptied her saddle, and came flying to Richard.
+Instinctively Richard did the same, and when he saw him raise the butt-end to strike her on the head, firmed--and missed, but saved Lady the blow, and ere Rowland recovered from the start it gave him to hear the bullet whistle past his ear, uttered another equally peculiar but different cry.
+Lady reared, plunged, threw her heels in the air, emptied her saddle, and came flying to Richard. likely, attack the mare?

-But now arose a fresh anxiety:--what if Bishop should, as was most likely, attack the mare?
 At her master's word, however, she stood, a few yards off, and with arched neck and forward-pricked ears, waited, while Bishop, moved possibly with admiration of the manner in which she had unseated her rider, scanned her with no malign aspect.